 However, when I started with my usual induction it was clear that she was not responding they way I expected.
 She kept opening her eyes.
 When I asked her what she was experiencing she said "I can't visualize going down a corridor as you are asking me to".
 She also was not able to relax either.

 So I used a different progressive muscle relaxation induction, and she seemed to be relaxing a bit.
 I then tried an Elman induction but she couldn't make the numbers disappear.
 I tried induction after induction and every time I tried for eye catalepsy her eyes opened.

 She was not responding to the inductions at all.
 In fact she could not do anything that would lead to trance.
 I tested her for visualization ability.
 I found that she could not visualize at all.
 She did have a little kinesthetic orientation, but nothing else that I could find.

 Stair Case induction

-The Going down the Stairs induction is supposed to be ideal for kinesthetic people, but it didn't work either.
+The Stairs induction is supposed to be ideal for kinesthetic people, but it didn't work either.
 In this case I had to admit defeat.
 But I was determined not to give up.
 So I asked her to let me think about it, and for her come back the following day.
 I spend the night thinking about what to do, and really worrying about "what if I just can't get her into trance?".
 I like to think that I know what I am doing, but this was a real challenge.